S4 method for numeric,numeric

 dates

-A length-\(p\) numeric vector of dates expressed in CE years (BCE years must be given as negative numbers).
+A length-\(p\) numeric vector of dates expressed in years.

 ...